mleeman/gst-plugins-rtp/README.md

 The nrtp_rtpsink and nrtp_rtpsrc elements add an URI interface so that streams can be decoded with decodebin using the rtp:// interface.

+NOTE: these modules will be part of a GStreamer bad plugins >= 1.18.0.

 The code can be used as follows

 ```